rodrilima/github-loader-repositories/README.md

 [Click here](https://rodrilima.github.io/github-loader-repositories/) to see the demo page.

+### How it works

+- Enter the user name followed by the repository name: {username}/{repo-name}
+- Click the "+" button
+- Click on the repository to see more information
+- Click on remove to remove a repository from the list

 ## About this Project

 React Project that loads github repositories using the Github API .